 A brown thrasher, the bird with the largest vocal repertoire

 THREE THOUSAND SONGS is a musical project that takes as its point of departure a bird known to hold the largest vocal repertoire in the avian world – an archive built not through invention, but through imitation as a form of essential renewal.
-It centers on the idea that the mimicry and borrowing of sounds and expression from our surrounding environment – along with their later reconfiguration – shape and inform our own.
-This project explores new ways of expression through an ongoing research into improvisation, repetition, and transformation, where imitation and originality blur and authorship is brought into question.
+It centres on the idea that the mimicry and borrowing of sounds and expressions from our surrounding environment – along with their later reconfiguration – shape and inform our own.
+This project explores new ways of expression through ongoing research into improvisation, repetition, and transformation, where imitation and originality blur and authorship is brought into question.